-The Chest Pain Centers at MultiCare Good Samaritan Hospital and MultiCare Tacoma General Hospital are two of only six facilities in Washington to be nationally accredited by the Society of Chest Pain Centers.
+The Chest Pain Centers at MultiCare Good Samaritan Hospital and MultiCare Tacoma General Hospital are two of only a handful of facilities in Washington to be nationally accredited by the Society of Cardiovascular Patient Care.
 The Centers are designed to provide diagnosis and treatment within the "Golden Hour" after heart attack symptoms appear.
 Treatment provided within this one-hour window greatly increases your chances of full recovery.

 Patients brought in who are deemed at low or intermediate risk for a heart attack are evaluated over eight hours.
 If tests during that time are negative, the patient may be discharged or given additional diagnostic tests.